RedisLabs/redislabs-docs/content/rc/how-to/importing-dataset-redis-cloud.md

     - RDB file path - Enter the URL for RDB file: `abs://:storage_account_access_key@storage_account_name/[container/]filename.rdb[.gz]`

         Where:
-        - `storage_account_access_key`: Primary access key to the storage account
+        - `storage_account_access_key` - Primary access key to the storage account
-        - `storage_account_name`: Name of the storage account
+        - `storage_account_name` - Name of the storage account
-        - `url`: URL of the storage account
+        - `url` - URL of the storage account
-        - `container`: Name of the container, if needed
+        - `container` - Name of the container, if needed
-        - `filename`: Filename of the RDB file, including the .gz suffix if the file is compressed
+        - `filename` - Filename of the RDB file, including the .gz suffix if the file is compressed